electricimp/AzureIoTHub/README.md

 **Note:** The Azure IoT Hub MQTT integration is currently in public Beta.
 Before proceeding, please sign up for access to the Azure IoT Hub MQTT integration using [this link](https://connect.electricimp.com/azure-mqtt-integration-signup).

+**IMPORTANT:** All Electric Imp devices can connect to Azure IoT Hub, regardless of which impCloud (AWS or Azure) they are on.
+For devices on impCloud on AWS, the connection to IoT Hub will occur cloud-to-cloud from AWS to Azure.
+For devices on impCloud on Azure, the connection to IoT Hub will occur within Azure.
+Functionality-wise there is no difference between the scenarios.

 The library consists of the following classes:

 - [AzureIoTHub.Registry](#azureiothubregistry) &mdash; Device management class, all requests use HTTP to connect to Azure IoT Hub.